tim-barc/blog.github.io/_posts/2025-08-03-Windows-Evidence-of-File-or-Folder-Knowledge-or-Interaction.md

 ### **LNK Files**
 #### **Location:** C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Recent

-LNK files are Windows shortcut files that are automatically created by Windows whenever a user opens files.
-These LNK files are used by Windows to ensure quick access to certain files.
-LNK files can be used as evidence that a user accessed a file.
+LNK files are Windows shortcut files that are automatically created whenever a user opens files.
+These LNK files are used by Windows to ensure quick access to certain files, and can be used by investigators as evidence that a user accessed a file.
 LNK files contain information including:
 - Name of the file
 - Original path to the target file (the file the shortcut is referencing)
 - MAC timestamps of the target file and the .lnk file